azam-izm/dart-from-zero-to-hero/README.md

 Contributions are always welcome!
 If you have ideas or improvements to share, feel free to create a pull request.
 Here's how:

 Fork the repository.
-Create a new branch (git checkout -b feature/new-widget).
-Commit your changes (git commit -m 'Add new widget example').
-Push to the branch (git push origin feature/new-widget).
+Create a new branch (git checkout -b feature/refactor-code).
+Commit your changes (git commit -m 'write message here').
+Push to the branch (git push origin feature/refactor-code).
 Create a pull request.

 📣 Get Involved: